International Business Management (Bachelor of Business Administration) (Co-op)

 - Canadian Institute of Management (CIM) - upon completion of two years of managerial work experience, graduates will have met all requirements.

-Graduates of this program have already been accepted into the MBA Co-op program at McMaster University, the MBET program at the University of Waterloo, and the one-year Bachelor of Education program at Lakehead University.
+Graduates of this program have already been accepted into the MBA Co-op program at McMaster University, the MBA program at Wilfred Laurier University, the MBET program at the University of Waterloo, and the one-year Bachelor of Education program at Lakehead University.

 Length: Four-year Academic Co-operative Bachelor's degree program